 The communication icons displayed depend on the types of information you have saved for individual contacts.

-- Tap a contact to view the entry details (from Contacts, Favorites, Groups, or Recent). - 2.
-Tap the icon corresponding to the type of communication you want to start.
+- Tap a contact to view the entry details (from Contacts, Favorites, Groups, or Recent). - Tap the icon corresponding to the type of communication you want to start. - ▶ The Dial icon Soplaces a call to the number.